Riding in the city

 - It’s less effort than walking in flat Port Phillip

-- Parking is convenient and free.
+- Bike parking is convenient and free.

 - I can feel the mild climb up the (Emerald) Hill and the pleasure of the downhill descent from the South Melbourne Market back to Port.